0xmoei/Airchain-testnet/README.md

 ```

 <h1 align="center">Installation is Complete but How to earn Points?</h1>

-You have completed the installation process.
+- You have completed the installation process.
 You can import your tracker air... wallet mnemonic to Leap Wallet and connect https://points.airchains.io/ to check your points

-Yes, You have 0 Points now.
+- Yes, You have 0 Points now.
 The reason for this is that you need to extract a pod to earn points

-Each pod is 25 transactions.
+- Each pod is 25 transactions.
 Each set of 25 transactions will generate 1 pod, and you will earn 5 points from these transactions

-The initial 100 points from the installation will become active after the first pod too
+- The initial 100 points from the installation will become active after the 1st pod too

-You
+- You have to make transactions with your evmosd privatekey

+-